 All dates below are for 2020 and include holidays’ meanings and origins.
 Not all denominations of a religion celebrate the same holy days, or observe them in the same way.
 According to the Department of Transportation, the process through which new days have been added to the ASP holiday suspensions in recent years has been through the City Council passing legislation.
 Download a printable copy of the NYC Department of Transportation Alternate Side Parking (ASP) rules and calendar here.
 Learn more about official parking rules and fees on the NYC DOT site.

 Documentaries on THIRTEEN examine how faith plays a role in lives.

-The film Ornament of the World retraces the 800-year period in medieval Spain when Muslims, Christians, and Jews forged a common cultural identity that frequently transcended their religious differences, revealing what made this rare and fruitful collaboration possible, and what ultimately tore it apart.
+Ornament of the World retraces the 800-year period in medieval Spain when Muslims, Christians, and Jews forged a common cultural identity that frequently transcended their religious differences, revealing what made this rare and fruitful collaboration possible, and what ultimately tore it apart.